bazobagwabo/Auto_pool_tool/README.md

 Make sure {space} is bound to clear all UI elements and 'k' is not bound to anything in-game

-Make sure you have saved the build you use for keys/rifts on the first armory tab on all characters (also changable in the AHK)
+Make sure you have saved the build you use for keys/rifts on the first armory tab on all characters

 Run diablo in windowed mode, resized to smallest possible window (I only tested the AHK in 1080p desktop resolution, dont know if that matters).